THE NATIONAL TRUST OF GEORGIA

 In October 2016 a group of Georgian citizens and one Englishman, established a new National Trust style of organisation in the Georgian capital, Tbilisi.
 Under the title of the National Trust of Georgia it was set up in association with the National Trust of Great Britain’s international branch INTO and follows the successful British model.

 Georgia possesses a large number of historic sites worthy of saving and promoting, either as tourist venues, or workable businesses that will pay for the structure’s (or land’s) upkeep.
 However the country currently has no independent national organisation that enables individuals to express their concern and affection for the nation’s heritage.
-A National Trust of Georgia will provide this alongside a practical means of helping to preserve buildings and land.
-Its knowledge base and experience will help show private owners many methods of saving their own properties, not as yet demonstrated by the state, plus offer a means of expressing their pride for their nation – by joining as Trust members.
+A National Trust of Georgia provides this alongside a practical means of helping to preserve buildings and land.
+Its knowledge base and experience help show private owners many methods of saving their own properties, not as yet demonstrated by the state, plus offer a means of expressing their pride for their nation – by joining as Trust members.

 ARCHITECTURE, LAND OWNERSHIP and BEQUESTS